Denver Water rates to increase in 2023

-DENVER — Beginning in 2023, most Denver Water customers will see a slight increase in their monthly bills.
+DENVER — Beginning in 2023, most Denver Water customers will see an increase in their monthly bills.

 The Denver Board of Water Commissioners adopted rate changes on Wednesday to help pay for upgrades, projects and ongoing maintenance and repair to keep its system operating efficiently, a press release says.